Skip to main content

 What other resources are available to me as a College Scholar?

 There is a mentoring program for scholars, which operates through the Community-Building Committee of the Scholars Council.
 Each scholar has access to a mentor who can provide support, friendship, and discussion about life’s questions that arise at Vanderbilt.
-We are also developing our alumni network and host a reception at Homecoming each year.
+We also host a reception at Homecoming each year.

 College Scholar alumni are in graduate schools all over the country as well as positions in consulting, finance, publishing, teaching, and elsewhere.
 Take a look at this short list of post-graduate study and occupations: